 The Key Stage 1 and 2 National Curriculum 2014

-At Park Walk we have followed the current National Curriculum across the School since September 2014.
+At Park Walk we follow the current National Curriculum.

 If you wish to find out more about the subject areas, then please click onto each individual curriculum area or do not hesitate to contact the office and make an appointment to see the Head Teacher, Miss Emily Caldwell.

 Early Years Foundation Stage: Nursery and Reception